 The John H.P.
 Maley Lecture Award recipient will be introduced by the son of John H.P.
 Maley and will receive a framed certificate of recognition at the time of the lecture.
-The recipient also receives an honorarium of $2,000; reimbursement of up to 2 days of travel and accommodation expenses incurred by the recipient in conjunction with travel for the purpose of delivering the lecture; and complimentary registration to an APTA national event where the recipient presents his/her lecture.
+The recipient also receives an honorarium of $2,000; reimbursement of up to two days of travel and accommodation expenses incurred by the recipient in conjunction with travel for the purpose of delivering the lecture; and complimentary registration to an APTA national event where the recipient presents the lecture.

 During the online process, the following documents will be required for upload:

-- Current and complete curriculum vitae or resume that covers the entire career of the nominee up to the nomination for this award
+- Current and complete curriculum vitae or resume that covers the entire career of the nominee up to the nomination for this award.